 The Portland ramen scene has exploded in recent years, spurred by the arrival of two authentic eateries straight from Tokyo.
 Discover your perfect bowl at these top-notch noodle spots.

-Originally opened as one of the first U.S. locations of Marukin Ramen, Kinboshi Ramen is located in Portland’s Central Eastside.
+Kinboshi Ramen is located in Portland’s Central Eastside.
 Its menu features offerings like a spicy tonkotsushoyu (pork bone broth) and a silken, chicken-based paitan, as well as a pair of rich, vegan-friendly bowls filled with mushrooms, vegetables and fried tofu.
 Plenty of covered outdoor seating makes it an excellent spot to people-watch while eating a delicious bowl of ramen.

 Founded as a roving monthly pop-up, Boke Bowl opened its first brick-and-mortar location in Portland’s Central Eastside in late 2011, making it the grandfather of the city’s booming ramen scene.
-Playful creations like miso-butterscotch “Boke Twinkies” and peanut butter & jelly steam buns set the stage for the main event: steaming bowls of broth brimming with slow-smoked pulled pork, caramelized fennel or spicy housemade chicken sausage.
+Defining themselves as “Portland-style ramen,” their playful creations like miso-butterscotch “Boke Twinkies” and peanut butter and jelly steamed buns set the stage for the main event: steaming bowls of broth, brimming with slow-smoked pulled pork, caramelized fennel or spicy house-made chicken sausage.
+Their duck dumplings and fried chicken buns are also a must-try.

 Kayo’s Ramen Bar

-Named for Kayoko Kaye, the restaurant’s Osaka-born chef, Kayo’s Ramen Bar offers options to please all dietary preferences.
-Step inside this North Williams Avenue noodle spot and take your pick of nine sumptuous broths and four noodle options.
+Step inside this North Williams Avenue noodle spot and take your pick of nine sumptuous broths and three noodle options.
+Specializing in clear-broth ramen, Kayo’s Ramen Bar offers options to please all dietary preferences.
 Try the “low carb” noodles, which include a half-serving of house-made noodles mixed with a generous helping of julienned zucchini and daikon.
 And possibly as a nod to the previous business (a local Mexican chain restaurant) that occupied the space, Kayo’s menu also offers a variety of Mexican-Japanese fusion “Japon” tacos for those ready to expand on the customary taco flavor profile.

 Portland is only an hour away from the Pacific Ocean, so it should come as no surprise that the city’s sushi options are both delicious and expansive.